gustavobio/inmet/README.md

 # inmet
-R package with climate data from 261 stations across Brazil.
+R package with daily climate data from 261 stations across Brazil.

 Currently, there are two datasets: